 Remember the chocolate oatmeal cookies you used to eat as a kid?
-Recently, I wanted some of those and decided to play around in the kitchen a bit.
-These vegan chocolate oatmeal cookies are what I came up with as a much healthier version.
+Sometime back, I decided to play around in the kitchen a bit.
+These Chocolate Oatmeal Cookies are what I came up with as a much healthier version.

 Those older cookies were laden with butter, white sugar, and milk.
-But, these are dairy-free and oil-free, and instead made with banana, apple sauce, cocoa, and peanut butter.
+But, these are dairy-free, gluten-free, and oil-free!

 Making your own applesauce is actually the best way to ensure you are familiar with all the ingredients.
 To make two cups of applesauce, simply: